Meet 8 Automakers Who Have Pledged to Go All Electric

 It is already known that Audi plans to go all-electric by 2033.
 Their final brand-new internal combustion automobile will be launched in 2026.
 Owned by the Volkswagen Group, Audi is on track to have the biggest EV portfolio among American automakers with the addition of the Q4 and Q4 Sportback e-tron.

-Audi’s strategy is to boost its EV sales proportional to its total vehicle deliveries, which will result in its EV sales bypassing its internal combustion sales after 2025.
-Audi recognizes the increased consumer demand for EVs and is intent on educating the public about the benefits of buying EVs.
+Audi’s strategy is to boost its EV sales proportional to its total vehicle deliveries, which will bypass its internal combustion sales after 2025.
+Audi recognizes the increased consumer demand for EVs and intends to educate the public about the benefits of buying EVs.

 Chevy/Buick/GMC